 Impressed by its strong reputation in the vulnerability assessment space, Bankmed decided to explore the Qualys Cloud Platform.
-After running an in-depth proof of concept with the Qualys solution, Bankmed selected the Vulnerability Management (VM) and Web Application Scanning (WAS) Cloud Platform Apps.
+After running an in-depth proof of concept with the Qualys solution, Bankmed selected the Qualys Vulnerability Management (VM) and Web Application Scanning (WAS).

 “Two of the things that impressed Bankmed most about the Qualys solution were its technical depth and user-friendliness,” recalls Assah.
 “Unlike other tools we considered, the Qualys Cloud Platform offered all the intelligence and reporting capabilities we had targeted in one secure, web-based portal—eliminating the need to spend time manually generating individual reports and emailing them to our various application and system owners across the business.”

 Why Bankmed chose Qualys: